conorwhyte/react-parcel-CLI/README.md

 - Most of the features that come out of the box with create-react-app, minus the serviceWorker (with the option coming soon!).
 - Uses Parcel instead of Webpack, to remove all those webpack dependancies and provide true zero config.
 - The addition of React Router, Flux and Sass.
 - Setup an S3 bucket and CloudFront distribution on initial creation, to instantly deploy the site.
+All within the free tier as long as your site doesn't get outrageous traffic.
 - Testing using both Jest/Enzyme (unit tests) and Puppeteer (intergration/E2E tests).
 - Removal of the start scripts relying on react-scripts.
 I like to have full visibility of what each command is doing in the project.